CCBDA-UPC/Assignments-2025/Lab05.md

 ### Configure the Docker Compose file

 A `compose.yml` file allows you to manage multi-container applications.
 Here, we’ll define both a Django container and a PostgreSQL database container.
 The compose file makes use of the `.env` file.
-The environment variables listed here are standard for most applications:

 ```yaml
 services: